RebeccaFransson/ResponsiveCountdown/README.md

 figma sketch.
 I understand that the design here is not the purpose of this assignment, just wanted to let you know anyway.

+I'm looking forward to seeing your solution to this problem.
+It was a fun assignment, but it was tricky!
+Tricky in a way that I didn't expect - I found myself trying to fine tune it way too long!
+Even though my solution isn't bulletproof it gave me the most accurate(/biggest) font size for the two h-tags.
+What I would like to change about my solution is the need for a 1ms timeout - but it was the only way to give some time to update the font size on the element before checking the new width with the new font size.
+I'm also not a fan of the inline styling.

 ### More stuff I would like to add

 - Reset button
-- Add more validation
+- Add more validation: to the input fields, number/- only possible in date input
 - Saving it to a user, which would require a login or (if this data isnt private) some kind of code and identifies the title/countdown
 - Sharing it with other users/email addresses
 - Share updates with the user when the countdown hits certain mile stones.
 Eg. 30days, 10days and so on.
 - Translations
-- I would also add some more testing, both unit testing and the UI/end-to-end(which might be a bit of a overkill in this case).
+- I would also add some more testing, both unit testing and the UI/end-to-end(which I though would be a bit of a overkill in this case).
-- I would like to take another stab at the font-size-calculator.
-I'm not happy with the fact that there is a need for a 1ms timeout - but it was the only way to give some time to update the font size on the element before checking the width with the new font size.
-And it's unfortunately not bulletproof.
-I'm also not a fan of the inline styling.
-But from all the options that though about this would give me the most accurate font size.

 # Description & requirements